ai4eu/tutorials/openml_data_integration/protobuf_generator/README.md

 # A Tool To Generate a Protobuf File from an arbitrary OpenML Dataset

 This tool will create a `.proto` file whose structure looks like `model.proto` in the same folder.
 Below is an example for DataID 61.
-If the dataset does not have a feature named `class` or the name `class` is not unique in the data attribute list, this tool will consider this dataset does not have a label column.
-Therefore, all feature names are listed out in `message Feature`.

 ```
 // This file was generated with the Protobuf generator tool.